thbinder/mlops_sea_animal_classification/README.md

 🗃 Project Organization
 ------------

 The `exploration` folder contains the different visualisation and experimentation notebooks that can be needed during the exploration process.
+This step is usually undertaken in the first stages of an AI project or while other routes (models, data preparation techniques and so on...) are being investigated.

 The `src` folder should contain actual production code.
 - `data`: should contain any I/O-related script: reading from and writing to S3 buckets, file conversions, reading a `.json` file.
 It covers interactions with the outside world.